pughlab/MEDIPIPE/README.md

 ## Assets
 There are serveral several scripts are enclosed in the [Assets](./Assets/config_template.yaml), allowing you to download/build reference index and manifest table, to fogre BSgeome package for spike-in controls

+- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis thaliana genome TAIR10.
+In addition, spike-in fasta sequences for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) from Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3, and [sytheticDNAs](https://github.com/hoffmangroup/2020spikein) were enclosed in `data/SyntheticDNA_Arabidopsis_BACs.fa`.
+You can also build genome database from FASTA for your custom genomes.